 The Group has a concentration of credit risk by industry sector to the Australian Defence community (serving and former serving members of the Australian Defence Force, Defence civilians, contractors and families of this bond).
 This concentration is considered to be acceptable on the grounds that the Group was formed to secure the financial needs of these members and the employment concentration is not exclusive.
 Should members cease employment within the Australian Defence Force, the loans continue and other employment opportunities are available to members to facilitate the repayment of loans.
-The Group operates Australia-wide and has no specific concentration of credit risk to any particular state.

-f.
+g.
 Security held on non-accrual loans

 During the period the Group took possession of assets through the enforcement of security.
-Disposal proceeds of these assets amounted to \$27 thousand (2016: \$67 thousand) and were used to offset associated credit losses.
-The value of assets obtained through enforcement of security at reporting date was \$21 thousand (2016: \$9 thousand).
+Disposal proceeds of these assets amounted to \$42 thousand (2017: \$27 thousand) and were used to offset associated credit losses.
+The value of assets obtained through enforcement of security at reporting date was \$42 thousand (2017: \$21 thousand).